 Pumpkin’s wide array of antioxidants — carotenoids, lutein, polysaccharides, phytosterols, unsaturated fatty acids, and peptides! — have been shown to inhibit the growth of tumors.
 This effect is due to their ability to modify gene transcription and inhibit the production of pro-cancerous proteins at the cellular level.
 How amazing is that?

-Get cancer proof and delight your taste buds by making this Hearty Pumpkin Chickpea Curry, pictured above, this Grilled Pumpkin With Spinach Cauliflower Pesto, this Fresh, Homemade Pumpkin Pasta, or these amazing Curried Pumpkin and Chickpea Burgers.
+Get cancer-proof and delight your taste buds by making this Hearty Pumpkin Chickpea Curry, pictured above, this Grilled Pumpkin With Spinach Cauliflower Pesto, this Fresh, Homemade Pumpkin Pasta, or these amazing Curried Pumpkin and Chickpea Burgers.

 Pumpkin has incredible benefits when it comes to brain health.
-It’s one of the best plant-based sources of naturally occurring tryptophan, an amino acid that contributes to the production of serotonin in our brain.
+It’s one of the best plant-based sources of naturally occurring tryptophan, an amino acid that contributes to the production of serotonin in our brains.
 This neurotransmitter is involved directly in mood regulation and sleep, which means that consuming pumpkin regularly helps prevent stress, anxiety, and even depression.

 Want to boost your mood and keep your brain healthy?
 This Pumpkin Tarka Dhal, pictured above, this Creamy Pumpkin and Spinach Lasagna, and this Hokkaido Pumpkin Gnocchi With Hazelnut Pesto will help you do it!